AndrewZhang126/living-papers/examples/example-paper/README.md

 A typical workflow is to
 1. initialize a list that will represent the interactions to be performed
 2. create the `divi-viz` component with the desired parameters and chart
-3. If using filter and not simpleFilter, use JavaScript to perform filtering
+3. If using `filter` and not `simpleFilter`, use JavaScript to perform filtering
 3. Use inline syntax to set initialized list to new list to show changes

 # SimpleFilter Example
-Here is an example using simpleFilter:
+Here is an example using `simpleFilter`:
 Suppose we have a dataset of Objects with attributes `height`, `width`, `weight`.
 We create a scatterplot of height and weight using `divi-viz` and we want to filter by objects with height between 10 and 20.
 We would do the following:

 First define a list: